Corneliu Vadim Tudor: Personal life

 Tudor was married and had two children.
 He died of a heart attack on 14 September 2015 in his native Bucharest, and was buried in the city's Ghencea Cemetery.

+His daughter, Lidia Vadim-Tudor, was elected to the Chamber of Deputies in 2024 for the for the Alliance for the Union of Romanians (AUR) party.

 Ideology

 In June 1990, Tudor and Eugen Barbu founded the nationalist weekly magazine România Mare ("Greater Romania"), which began as a magazine for the government's policies.
-Later evidence affirmed "Greater Romania" was released with the help of the left-wing administration in Bucharest.
+Later evidence affirmed "Greater Romania" was released with the help of the Communist administration in Bucharest.

 In 1991, they founded the Greater Romania Party, the platform of which Time magazine described as "a crude mixture of anti-Semitism, racism and nostalgia for the good old days of communism".
 Some statements and articles by Tudor and his colleagues can be described as ultranationalist, anti-Hungarian, anti-Roma and homophobic.

-Besides Moldova, Tudor wanted Greater Romania to include Budjak, Northern Bessarabia, the Hertsa region, and Northern Bukovina, which have belonged to Ukraine since the dissolution of the Soviet Union but were part of Moldavia until the Russian annexation in 1812, and part of Romania between 1918 and 1940 and between 1941 and 1944.
-România Mare has been sued for libel with stunning frequency, often for Tudor's own writings (which he usually—l, if not always, signed under the pseudonym Alcibiade).
+Besides Moldova, Tudor wanted Greater Romania to include Bessarabia, Budjak, Northern Bukovina, and the Hertsa region, which have belonged to Ukraine since the dissolution of the Soviet Union but were part of Moldavia until the Russian annexation in 1812, and part of Romania between 1918 and 1940 and between 1941 and 1944.
+România Mare has been sued for libel with stunning frequency, often for Tudor's own writings (which he usually, if not always, signed under the pseudonym Alcibiade).
 Between 1993 and 1996, his party supported the leftist governmental coalition (the "Red Quadrilateral").

 Tudor's and his party's change from national communism to ultranationalism took place after 1996.
 In 1999, Dan Corneliu Hudici, a former reporter at România Mare, claimed there was a "secret blacklist" of dozens of politicians (including President Emil Constantinescu), journalists, and businessmen to be arrested if Tudor's party came to power.
-That allegation only increase Tudor's popularity.
+However, that allegation only increased Tudor's popularity.
 In the first round of the Romanian presidential elections on 26 November 2000, Tudor finished second with 28% of the vote.
 Four years earlier, he had come in fifth.
 However, nearly all other parties backed Ion Iliescu in the 11 December runoff, and Tudor only gained five points compared to his first round performance while Iliescu surged from 36% to 67%.